Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Broadview had a median taxpayer income of $60,532 and an average income of $74,187 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are higher than the national averages, which stood at $54,808 (median) and $66,852 (average) for Greater Adelaide during the same period.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,859 (median) and $80,715 (average).
-According to Census 2021 income data, personal income ranked at the 66th percentile ($897 weekly), while household income was at the 47th percentile.
-Income analysis showed that 32.8% of individuals in Broadview earned between $1,500 and $2,999 per week (1,632 individuals), mirroring a regional trend where 31.8% fell within this bracket.
-Housing affordability pressures were severe, with only 84.6% of income remaining after housing costs, ranking at the 48th percentile.
-The suburb's SEIFA income ranking placed it in the 6th decile.
+The suburb of Broadview had a median taxpayer income of $60,532 and an average of $74,187 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national averages of $54,808 (median) and $66,852 (average).
+By March 2026, estimates suggest median income would be approximately $66,688 and average income $81,732, based on a Wage Price Index growth of 10.17%.
+According to Census 2021 data, personal income ranks at the 66th percentile ($897 weekly), while household income is at the 47th percentile.
+Income analysis shows that 32.8% of individuals in Broadview earn between $1,500 and $2,999 per week (1,464 individuals).
+Housing affordability pressures are severe, with only 84.6% of income remaining after housing costs, ranking at the 48th percentile.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income